pwwang/tagit/README.md

 - In manual version mode (you specify a tag while tagging):
 	- Checks if right version has been placed in `pyproject.toml` in manual version mode.
 	- Checks if the version has been mentioned in CHANGELOG file in manual version mode.
+	- Checks if the version has been updated in source code.
 - In auto version mode (version auto-increments)
 	- Checks if the new version has been mentioned in CHANGELOG
 	- Updates version in `pyproject.toml`
+	- Updates version in source code
+	- Extra commands before changed being committed and pushed
 	- Commits and pushes the changes
 - Then, in all modes:
 	- Tags the version (`git tag <version>`)